Grorud Valley

 in the northeastern part of Oslo, the capital of Norway.
 Four of Oslo's boroughs lie within the Grorud Valley; Bjerke to the west, Alna to the south, Grorud to the north, and Stovner to the east.
 The name Groruddalen has been in use at least since the mid-19th century.
 The current use of the name Groruddalen was coined in 1960 to describe the area covered by the local newspaper Akers Avis Groruddalen, until then named Akers avis.
 Before 1960, this area was known as Akersdalen, whilst the name Groruddalen was user for the river valley from lake Alnsjøen along Alna River to Bryn.

 The population of the Grorud Valley is around 140,000 (approximately a fifth of the population of Oslo).
 The main population centers are on the valley sides, close to the forest of Lillomarka and Østmarka.
 The valley basin has fewer houses but a fair amount of industry.
-Thanks to large scale urbanization throughout the valley in the 1960s and 1970s, it was transformed from agricultural to suburbian landscape.
+Thanks to large scale urbanization throughout the valley in the 1960s and 1970s, it was transformed from agricultural to suburban landscape.
 Generally the neighborhoods are well maintained and there are recreational facilities and open spaces in the Grorud Valley.